kinnala/scikit-fem/paper/paper.md

 on top of the NumPy-SciPy base which makes `scikit-fem` easy to install and portable across multiple operating systems.
-The reliance on NumPy arrays and SciPy sparse matrices enables interoperability with various packages in the Python ecosystem such as meshio `[@meshio]`, pacopy, pyamg, and scikits.sparse.
+The reliance on NumPy arrays and SciPy sparse matrices enables interoperability with various packages in the Python ecosystem such as meshio [@meshio], pacopy, pyamg, and scikits.sparse.

-In contrast to FEniCS `[@fenics]`, Firedrake, SfePy, GetFEM++ and Netgen-NG, `scikit-fem` incorporates no compiled code making the installation quick and straightforward.
+In contrast to FEniCS [@fenics], Firedrake [@firedrake], SfePy [@sfepy], GetFEM [@getfem] and NGSolve [@ngsolve], `scikit-fem` incorporates no compiled code making the installation quick and straightforward.
 We specifically target finite element assembly instead of encapsulating the entire analysis from pre- to postprocessing into a single framework.
 As a consequence, we cannot provide an end-to-end experience when it comes to distributed computing.
-Instead, we focus on maximizing the performance and flexibility in typical desktop use cases.
+Instead, we focus on maximizing the performance and flexibility in a typical desktop use case.

 # Acknowledgements